 How’s the Site Doing?

 Good news: the site is currently performing better than its predecessor.
 During the first two full months of its launch, my site had two-thirds more sessions than its predecessor.
 Additionally, the bounce rate for the new site dropped from 55 percent to 20 percent, all verifiable through custom event tracking I set up through Google Tag Manager.
-Today, the site continues to see 1.4 times the traffic that the old site did.
+As of late 2018, the site continues to see 1.4 times the traffic that the old site did.